leonkrm/leonkrm/README.md

   PROFILE README for github.com/leonkrm
   1) Repo must be PUBLIC and named exactly: leonkrm
   2) Upload README.md AND the folder "assets" (with the banner image) to it
-  3) Replace the REPO_NAME placeholders in "Featured Projects"
+  3) Make the repo "rag-dev-assistant" public (it is linked from Featured Projects)
 ================================================================== -->

 <p align="center">